dgelok/Zorklon5/README.md

 ## Similar projects

 I've designed two more text-based RPG games that are similar in concept; [heroRPG](https://github.com/dgelok/heroRPG) and [Pyramid_Game](https://github.com/dgelok/pyramidGame).
 Both utilize OOP principles, but heroRPG is significantly larger, and was made as part of DigitalCrafts curriculum (June 2020 Houston cohort).

 Zorklon5.py was designed to develop my coding skills across a larger project.
 At the time of development, I did not know how to properly utilize classes or import other modules.
 It was started largely thanks to the help of Zed Shaw's excellent book, *Learn Python the Hard Way* (available [here](https://www.amazon.com/Learn-Python-Hard-Way-Introduction/dp/0134692888/ref=sr_1_1?keywords=python+the+hard+way&qid=1577465107&sr=8-1)).
+The name is a homage to the classic RPG game Zork.

 ## How it works